In a series of short films, a young

 In January 2017 BBC Radio 4 broadcast a drama, On Kosovo Field, written by Fin Kennedy and produced by Nadia Molinari based around Harvey's notes of her trip to Kosovo.

-Woven through the broadcasts were demo versions of eight songs, most of
+Woven through the broadcasts were demo versions of eight songs, some of

-which were already on the album but including some that had never seen
+which were already on the album but including others that had never seen

 the light of day before.
 'Dance On the Mountain' was eventually